xdworks/startup-school-2014-ny/en/Apoorva Mehta at Startup School NY 2014-wkmR7TYUt_c.mp4_voUy8EqoRR6HWu0yzh9OgA.md

 **Apoorva Mehta at Startup School NY 2014-wkmR7TYUt\_c.mp4**

-\[00:00:00\] Insert the card CEO a poor of a Matassa started out with a company that offered something pretty amazing shopping from stores across your city.
+\[00:00:00\] Instacard CEO a poor of a Matassa started out with a company that offered something pretty amazing shopping from stores across your city.
 All in one bag delivered to your home within a few hours.
 So you can have that case of youngling from Costco shipped right alongside the organic kale from Whole Foods.
-And I\'ll just show up and very recently they announced a significant 44 million dollar round of funding and are bringing in the cart to New York City it\'s here right now.
+And I\'ll just show up and very recently they announced a significant 44 million dollar round of funding and are bringing Instacart to New York City it\'s here right now.
 You can order that said Caille and youngling right here to the theater if you so desire.
 But in the meantime while you\'re planning out your recipes please give it up for a vote.
 Come on out of a.

 \[00:00:51\] Hey guys.
 Thank you so much for having me here.
 I\'m psyched to be here today with you.
-So as Alexis says My name\'s appartement on the founder and CEO of INSA card.
-So what is in store cart into car as a product where you can order your groceries and get them delivered to your door within 1 hour.
+So as Alexis says My name\'s appartement on the founder and CEO of Instacart.
+So what is Instacart into car as a product where you can order your groceries and get them delivered to your door within 1 hour.
 What\'s interesting about this is how we actually make this happen.
 Car is entirely a software company which means that we don\'t actually have any warehouses no